-For many of us, it’s second nature to don a pair of headphones before we head out, but in doing so, we’re hampering one of the most important senses we need to recognize danger.
-We close ourselves off from mentally registering things like sirens, car horns, fire alarms, and other important danger alerts, thereby increasing our chances of getting into an accident.
+For many of us, it’s second nature to don a pair of headphones before we head out.
+But in doing so, we’re hampering one of the most important senses we need to recognize danger.
+We close ourselves off from mentally registering things like car horns, fire alarms, and other important alerts.
+This increases our chances of getting into accidents.

 If you’re driving or running along an area with lots of traffic, it’s advisable to avoid using noise cancellation altogether.

 Such activities require the attentiveness of all our senses and will often need a lightning-fast response from us if something goes wrong.

 To lessen the occurrence of distraction-related accidents, tech companies like Audio Analytic created ai3™, a sound recognition software designed to be embedded into audio devices, like headphones, earphones, and speakers.
 This allows users to remain alert for certain sounds (car horns, sirens, alarms) even while wearing ANC headphones, thus allowing them to react accordingly.

 Yes, we all love our games, our music, and our quiet time.
 But let it not be at our hearing’s expense.
 Our ears are fragile, and we only get one pair of these babies in a lifetime.
 It’s only up to us to treat them well.
 Hopefully, this in-depth guide, hasn’t only helped you understand how to get the most out of your headphones.
 But also how to take care of your ears.